Unemployment Funds and Unions

 - Complete a declaration of unemployment with your A-kasse

 - As long as you receive benefits, you must be actively seeking employment and willing to accept offers of employment with one day's notice.
 This means that there must be no factual or legal obstacles for you to legally take work

 How much are the unemployment benefits?

 Your unemployment benefits (dagpenge in Danish) may not exceed 90 per cent of your previous salary and may never be higher than the maximum rate.
-Per July 1, 2017 the maximum rate is DKK 18,403 per month for a full-time insured member.
+Per January 1, 2021 the maximum rate is DKK 19,322 per month per month for a full-time insured member.

 The basis for calculating how much you can get in benefits is your best 12 months with income within the last 24 months.
 If you have not had 12 months with income, your A-kasse will calculate your benefits on the basis of all months with income within the 24-month period.